mfox0914/data-science-S2025/challenges/c08-islands-pt1-assignment.md

   - 97%
 - Are there any sources of *real* uncertainty in the percent occupied you calculated?
-  - No because it was exact counting and the Islands updates in real time.
+  - Yes, because The Islands is a real-time simulation where islanders are born, die, and move.
+As a result, the number of occupied and unoccupied homes can change over time, introducing real uncertainty.
 - Are there any sources of *erroneous* uncertainty in the percent occupied you calculated?
   - Yes, I could have miscounted,.